 - Neyra RC, Frisancho JA, Resnick C, Carroll KC, Rinsky JL, You Y, et al. Multidrug-resistant and methicillin-resistant Staphylococcus aureus (MRSA) in hog slaughter and processing plant workers and their community in North Carolina (USA).
 Environmental Health Perspectives 2014, 122(5), 471-477.
 DOI: 10.1289/ehp.1306741.

 - You Y, Price LB, Silbergeld EK.
 ST398 Staphylococcus aureus in hog slaughterhouse workers.
 In preparation.

 - Biotechnology for water resource recovery facility

-- Lin L, You Y, Pagilla K. Density-based separation of biomass and enrichment of microbial functional groups in activated sludge of full-scale domestic water resource recovery facilities.
-Submitted 2019.
+- Lin L#, You Y, Pagilla K. Density-based separation of microbial functional groups in activated sludge.
+In revision 2019.

 - Lin L#, You Y, Pagilla K. 16S metagenomic analysis of density-based enrichment of microbial functional groups in activated sludge.
 In preparation.